MikeCalabro/sports-gifs/README.md

-# Welcome To Sports GIFs
+# Welcome To Sports GIFs!

 If you enjoy viewing sports data in motion, you've come to the right Repository!